O11WL1D/16_bit_computer/README.md

 in the computer journal+notes, which is where I keep the actively used onenote file for this project.

+5-16-2023

+I think it would probably be a good idea to label each connection at the bottom of the processor file, and make all of my input/output connections down there, a common location so that I dont need to wildly search the entire design for where I last connected mod x to any of the outputs.

 5-15-2023

 -> I am probably going to pick this project up again for the summer, right now I am having some issues in re-installing the